KSoft-Si/ksoft.js/README.md

 ksoft.bans.bulkCheck(ids, {
 	moreInfo: Boolean,
 	bannedOnly: Boolean,
-	advancedBannedOnly: Boolean, // this can only be used by itself });
+	advancedBannedOnly: Boolean // this can only be used by itself });
 ```